-Ottawa is gorgeous, entertaining and there is always so much to do!
+Ottawa is gorgeous and entertaining and there is always so much to do!

-The holiday seasons are definitely my favorite times as they ave Christmas lights across the downtown Ottawa core and it’s just so beautiful!
+The holiday seasons are definitely my favourite times as they have Christmas lights across the downtown Ottawa core and it’s just so beautiful!

 If you want to experience a winter wonderland, be sure to come to Ottawa.